Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Discussion

-Currently, most lightweight polyp segmentation studies (such as Polyp-PVT, Polyp-LVT) follow the 'accuracy first' paradigm, with parameter budgets typically above 10M, and generally rely on pre-trained backbone networks on large-scale natural image datasets such as ImageNet\cite{wang2022pvt,lin2024polyp,deng2009imagenet}.
+Currently, most lightweight polyp segmentation studies follow the "accuracy first" paradigm, with parameter budgets typically around 10M, and generally rely on pre-trained backbone networks on large-scale natural image datasets such as ImageNet\cite{wang2022pvt,lin2024polyp,deng2009imagenet}.
 Although this paradigm has achieved excellent accuracy in computationally resource-rich environments, its model size and pre-training dependencies make it impossible to achieve real-time inference in pure CPU, resource-limited clinical scenarios.
-This study aims to explore a completely different paradigm of 'extreme compression', with the core constraint of strictly limiting the number of parameters to below 0.3M, training from scratch, and meeting real-time video processing requirements of over 30 FPS on a single CPU core.
+This study aims to explore a completely different paradigm of "extreme compression", with the core constraint of strictly limiting the number of parameters to below 0.3M, training from scratch, and meeting real-time video processing requirements of over 30 FPS on a single CPU core.
+While our architectural principles are scalable, as evidenced by UltraSeg‑4.38M surpassing U‑Net‑Base accuracy, variants exceeding 0.3M parameters no longer satisfy this real‑time CPU constraint.
+UltraSeg‑4.38M is presented solely to demonstrate architectural scalability; for the targeted clinical use case of single‑core CPU inference, the 0.13M variant remains the recommended choice.
 Under this paradigm, traditional lightweight methods based on pre-trained large models cannot be shortlisted due to size and computational overhead.
-Therefore, the baseline for this work should be a model that is in the same 'arena' as ours: a network with fewer than 0.3M parameters, also not relying on external pre-training, and designed for CPU deployment (such as LB-UNet, MobileUNet, and FastSCNN).
-Our contribution lies in establishing a powerful performance benchmark for the first time in this previously unexplored field of 'extreme compression'.
+Therefore, the baseline for this work should be a model that is in the same "arena" as ours: a network with fewer than 0.3M parameters, also not relying on external pre-training, and designed for CPU deployment (such as LB-UNet, MobileUNet, and FastSCNN).
+Our contribution lies in establishing a powerful performance benchmark for the first time in this previously unexplored field of "extreme compression".